moom0o/ccSpigot/README.md

 Disable ALL light updates!
 This will prevent all the lag that comes from them.
 I haven't seen any issues in testing.
 ### server-brand
 Change the server brand from Paper to whatever you want!
 This is shown on futureclient/in the f3 menu.
+### disable-chunk-relocation
+This will disable the chunk relocation feature for when you have a corrupted world.
+This seems to have a ton of false positives for me.
+Remember this is experimental and may brick your server.
+It is disabled by default.
 # Changes from paper
 ### Autosave
 The autosave is now using paper's instead of bukkit by default.
 This is a lot better.